Nothing031/GTFO-Log-Reader/README.md

 # GTFO Log Reader
-to log run in gtfo. you need to open log and find keywords yourself. this program makes it automatically
+to log run in gtfo. you need to open log and find by keywords yourself. this program makes it automatically

 this program does not access game's memory